maxhbr/LDBcollector/md/CDDL-1.0.md

     {
         "__impliedNames": [
             "CDDL-1.0",
-            "COMMON DEVELOPMENT AND DISTRIBUTION LICENSE Version 1.0 governed by the laws of the State of California", "Common Development and Distribution License 1.0",
+            "Common Development and Distribution License 1.0",
             "scancode://cddl-1.0",
             "CDDL 1.0",
             "Common Development and Distribution License, Version 1.0", "cddl1",
-            "COMMON DEVELOPMENT AND DISTRIBUTION LICENSE Version 1.0" ],
+            "COMMON DEVELOPMENT AND DISTRIBUTION LICENSE Version 1.0", "COMMON DEVELOPMENT AND DISTRIBUTION LICENSE Version 1.0 governed by the laws of the State of California" ],
         "__impliedId": "CDDL-1.0",
         "__impliedAmbiguousNames": [